Matt-Eva/media-query-demo/README.md

             </li>
         </ul>
     </li>
-    <li>When the screen width is greater than 600px, the following styles shoulde override the default styles
+    <li>When the screen width is greater than 600px, the following styles should be implemented
         <ul>
             <li>'main' div
                 <ul>